src-d/guide/dev-team/eng-scrum.md

    - demo contents:
       - show the public implications of your work, not the internal details.
       - show results using benchmarks or before-and-after figures, graphs or screenshots.
 Plan the whole sprint according to this, don't wait until the day before the demo.
-- Deployment: Mondays after a demo.
+- Deployment: The next working day after each demo (every other monday).
    - data-retrival can deploy at any time.

 ## Tasks description and progress